bbauska/HTML5-Basics/README.md

     <b><a href="#toc">↥ back to top</a></b>
 </div>

-#### Q. How can you highlight text in HTML?
+<h3>Q. How can you highlight text in HTML?</h3>

 The `<mark>` HTML element represents text which is marked or highlighted for reference or notation purposes, due to the marked passage\'s relevance or importance in the enclosing context.

 **Example:**